 Consider what life would be if we only did what we know, what we were already good at or what we currently liked.
 We would never grow.

-It’s no wonder babies cry when they are pushed from the safe and nurturing confines of their mothers’ womb and into the brightly lit, cold confines of the world itself.
+It’s no wonder babies cry when they are pushed from the safe and nurturing confines of their mothers’ womb and into the brightly lit, cold confines of the world.
 And yet, despite all of our experience at adapting and stretching ourselves in one way or another, it can still be hard to be comfortable with being uncomfortable.

 Learning happens outside of the familiar and comfortable.
-This isn’t news for experienced entrepreneurs, who have learned the hard way that trying, failing, changing directions and trying again is often the only way to succeed.
+This likely isn’t news for experienced entrepreneurs, who have learned the hard way that trying, failing, changing directions and trying again is often the road to success.
 But is there such a thing as venturing too far from the known?
 At what point is learning replaced with simply inducing fear or anxiety just to say you did?

-Best-selling author Brené Brown begins each day with the mantra, “Today, I’m going to choose courage over comfort.”
+Bestselling author Brené Brown begins each day with the mantra, “Today, I’m going to choose courage over comfort.”
 Choosing courage, in all its forms, challenges our preconceived notions and expands our comfort circle.
 As your comfort circle increases, so does your willingness to tackle bigger risks.

-Finding the sweet spot of comfort and discomfort requires preparation, honesty and of course some risk.
+Finding the sweet spot of comfort and discomfort requires preparation, honesty and, of course, some risk.
 Start by asking yourself the following questions:

-Have you done the work to ensure you’re prepared for this type of risk?
+- Have you done the work to ensure you’re prepared for this type of risk?

-Is it worth it?
-Taking a risk for the simple pleasure of overcoming a fear or insecurity is great, but is your time better spent on something more personally or professionally gratifying?
+- Is it worth it?
+Taking a risk for the simple pleasure of overcoming a fear or insecurity is great.
+But is your time better spent on something more personally or professionally gratifying?

-Is this the best time to leave your comfort zone?
+- Is this the best time to leave your comfort zone?
 If you’re in a tough financial spot, for example, now may not be the best time to launch a new business.

-Are there less-risky options that would provide you some building blocks on which to expand your comfort circle?
+- Are there less risky options that would provide you some building blocks on which to expand your comfort circle?

-How will you respond to failure?
+- How will you respond to failure?
 Venturing too far from your comfort circle can drain your motivation to try again.

-Is there a trusted friend or colleague who can support you through this risk?
+- Is there a trusted friend or colleague who can support you through this risk?

 Some take one vitamin a day.
 I take one dare a day.
 A dare is a courageous action that’s packaged in play.
 It’s important for me to not allow fear to dictate my life.
 I choose play.

-For more than 14 years, I’ve been helping boutique hotels and travel companies with marketing and PR efforts.
+[Beginning in 2014, I helped] boutique hotels and travel companies with marketing and PR efforts.
 I was inspired to launch my business, Pink Graffiti, out of frustration.
 Many hotel owners focus only on profit.
 We all want to make money, but sometimes owners forget that customers don’t buy unless you’re solving their problem or fulfilling their desire.
 When a business stops caring about wooing its customer, everyone loses.

 In late 2018, I launched The Daring Kind podcast.
 I wanted an outlet to speak to brave entrepreneurs, coaches and professionals who were living in alignment with their personal missions.

 Either way, it’s important to remember to “do no harm” to yourself or others, and let your dares be guided by what feels energizing rather than depleting.
-The question I ask myself before I take any major leap is: Would I regret it if I didn’t try?
+The question I ask myself before I take any major leap is: “Would I regret it if I didn’t try?”
 If the answer is yes, you owe it to yourself to step into the journey.
 Not everything is going to work out.
 When you dare to take ownership of your life, you’ll never end up empty-handed.
 There’s always a lesson, an adventure, a friend or a new opportunity that will come from the energy you’ve created by being more daring.

 Shyam K. Iyer

-Founder of SKI Charities, Los Angeles
+Founder of SKI Charities

 I am a finance professional with a focus on international projects and emerging markets.
 My inspiration to launch SKI Charities in 2010 followed the Great Recession.
 The finance industry was rightly scrutinized at the time, but I knew finance could also be used to support and empower people in the most isolated parts of our world.

 To build SKI Charities from scratch, I dipped into savings and raised small donations through our website.
 Through careful financial management and the pro bono work of attorneys and professionals who shared our vision, we survived the first year and have been building upon that foundation.

-Although an entrepreneur may drive early success, I have found successful entrepreneurship to be far more bottom-up as local level ownership and buy-in will determine the success of any project or enterprise.
+Although an entrepreneur may drive early success, I have found successful entrepreneurship to be far more bottom-up, as local level ownership and buy-in will determine the success of any project or enterprise.
 Autonomy and control must devolve from the entrepreneur to the field.

-Artist, actor and entrepreneur, New York City
+Artist, actor and entrepreneur

 I could draw before I could read or write.
-I would draw and sell my own comics to my family members.
+I’d draw and sell my own comics to my family members.
 I began a career as a part-time graphic artist and web designer in the early stages of the modern internet.
 Through passion for my craft and delivering world-class service my career evolved and grew into a full-service commercial graphic art, web development and digital marketing service.